 The role of biomass

-European policies should support the key role played by agricultural biomass and energy crops in the achievement of EU long-term decarbonisation objectives.
-Obstacles to utilisation of agricultural residues such as lack of information and mobilisation issues should be tackled with the support of adequate programmes.
-Furthermore, the positive contribution to the environment provided by perennial energy crops (help to improve water quality, enhance biodiversity, prevent erosion and mitigate climate change) should be acknowledged.
-The Common Agricultural Policy should encourage, through concrete measures, the supply of bioenergy from agriculture and forestry and the use of bioenergy on farms and in rural areas.
+EU and national policies should support the key role played by agricultural biomass and energy crops in the achievement of long-term EU decarbonisation objectives.
+Obstacles to the utilisation of agricultural residues, such as lack of information and mobilisation issues, should be tackled with support from programmes such as the Agriculture Knowledge and Innovation Systems (AKIS).
+Furthermore, the positive environment contribution provided by perennial energy crops (improved water quality, enhanced biodiversity, erosion prevention and climate change mitigation) should be acknowledged.
+The Common Agricultural Policy and the National Strategic Plans for CAP should encourage, through concrete measures, an increase in bioenergy from agriculture and forestry as well as the use of bioenergy on farms and in rural areas.

 Discover the different policy areas we are actively working on.

 Our Working Groups are focused decision-making hubs that allow Bioenergy Europe members to discuss policy updates, new technologies and market trends.